-To power up the small electronics circuits, you may need DC voltage.
+To power up the small electronic circuits, you may need DC voltage.
 While the whole distribution of power is in AC.
 Therefore, a power conversion from AC to DC is required.
-The process called rectification and the circuit is called a rectifier.
+The process is called rectification and the circuit is called a rectifier.

-Use the following formula to choose capacitor value to filter supply noise.
+Use the following formula to choose a capacitor value to filter supply noise.

 The current is the load current supplied by the capacitor to the load.
 Where Vrpp is the peak-to-peak value of the ripple voltage at the output.
 The theoretically infinite value of the capacitor will eliminate the ripple voltage.